Articulating the value of humanities education

 ▸ Updates to the Questions

-Each year, I’ve interviewed a different group of stakeholders to gain insights into the many ways in which the institute impacts its constituents, and I’ve modified the list of questions accordingly.
+Each year, I’ve interviewed a different group of stakeholders to learn more about how the institute impacts its constituents, and I’ve modified the list of questions accordingly.
 The second year, I interviewed postdoctoral fellows, adding these questions:

 How did your experiences at the Cogut Institute impact the content or process of your research?